Small Print, Big Responsibility

 | Serial number | Unique product ID | (21)1234567890 |

 Electrojet solution: Electrojet inkjet and laser coding systems fully compatible with GS1 DataMatrix and barcode structures .
-This enables production to comply with both local and international export standards.
+This enables production that meets both local and international export standards.

 TSE Standards: Guarantee of Production Quality in Türkiye

-In Turkey, product packaging information the Turkish Standards Institute (TSE) .
-Date, batch, and expiration information must be printed legible, permanent, and unalterable
+In Turkey, product packaging information is subject to technical requirements determined by the Turkish Standards Institute (TSE) .
+Date, batch, and expiration date information must be printed in a legible, permanent, and unalterable manner

 Criteria to be considered according to TSE

-- Character height: Not less than 2 mm
+- Character height: Must not be less than 2 mm.

-- Contrast ratio: At least 60% difference with the background
+- Contrast ratio: At least 60% difference from the background.

-- Permanent print: Should not be erased during product storage period
+- Permanent imprint: Should not be erased during product storage.

 - Font: Standard readable font (such as Arial, OCR-B)

-- Domestic production logos / certificates must be preserved intact.
+- Locally produced logos/certificates must be preserved intact.

 Food Codex: A Framework for Protecting Consumer Health

-The Turkish Food Codex Labeling and Consumer Information Regulation mandates date coding.
-This regulation specifically the production date (DAT) , best before date (BEST before) or best before date (BEST before) be clearly displayed on food products' packaging.
+The Turkish Food Codex Labeling and Consumer Information Regulationmandates date coding.
+This regulation specifically the production date (PT), best before date (BBD) , or best before date (BBD) be clearly indicated on the packaging of food products.

 According to the regulation: